NG-NEST/ng-nest/lib/ng-nest/ui/collapse/examples/en_US/default/accordion/readme.md

 ---
 order: 2
-label: '手风琴'
+label: 'Accordion'
 ---

-- 每次只能展开一个面板。
+- Only one panel can be expanded at a time.
-- 通过 `accordion` 属性来设置是否以手风琴模式显示。
+- The `accordion` attribute is used to set whether or not the accordion mode is displayed.